webcrumbs/javascript-crumbs/chapters/operators/Readme.md

 * if the result cannot be represented, the result is `Infinity` or `–Infinity`
 * if either operand is `NaN`, the result is `NaN`
 * if `Infinity` is multiplied by zero, the result is `NaN`
-* if `Infinity` is multiplied by a nonzero finite number, the result is `Infinity` or `-Infinity` depending on the sign of the number
+* if `Infinity` is multiplied by a nonzero finite number, the result is `Infinity` or `-Infinity`,
+  depending on the sign of the number
 * if `Infinity` is multiplied by `Infinity`, the result is `Infinity`
 * if either operand isn’t a number, it is converted to a number using Number()
 and then the other rules are applied